 Keeping Record of Collected Data

-A CDP also makes processing data subjects’ requests less complicated by lightening the load during GDPR-compliance audits.
+A CMP also makes processing data subjects’ requests less complicated by lightening the load during GDPR-compliance audits.
 Data-privacy authorities may ask you to demonstrate that lawful consent was collected from your users, meaning the following documentation must be kept:

 - Who gave consent (the name of the individual or another identifier, usually an email address, cookie, or device ID).